By Published On: September 21st, 2020

 • Develop change history or reference data to create predictive change models

-• Have contextualization by having a centralized data-set and develop a comprehensive representation of the current state
+• Create context by having a centralized data-set, and develop a comprehensive representation of the current state

-• Predict change project’s outcomes based on internal and external intelligence
+• Predict change project outcomes based on internal and external intelligence

 • Develop simulations to see the relationship between changing one factor or tactic, and the result that we may get

-• Provide recommendations for the improvement of the vision-statement by real-time capturing and analysis of stakeholders’ data about the initiative
+• Provide recommendations for improvement of the vision-statement by real-time capture and analysis stakeholders’ data

 • Analyze geographic readiness levels in the enterprise to choose the right sequence in the roadmap and the right preparation plan

-• Develop and update a database of lessons learned from various sources of data, to drive future change projects
+• Develop and update a database of lessons learned from various sources of data.
+Because of this, you can effectively drive future change projects

 Change Risk Management